posita/dyce/docs/tutorial.md

 [``H`` objects](dyce.md#dyce.h.H) represent histograms for modeling discrete outcomes.
 They encode discrete probability distributions as integer counts without any denominator.
 [``P`` objects](dyce.md#dyce.p.P) represent pools (ordered sequences) of histograms.
+If all you need is aggregate outcomes (sums) from rolling a bunch of dice (or calculations on aggregate outcomes), [``H`` objects](dyce.md#dyce.h.H) are probably sufficient.
+If you need to _select_ certain histograms from a group prior to computing aggregate outcomes (e.g., taking the highest and lowest of each possible roll of *n* dice), that’s where [``P`` objects](dyce.md#dyce.p.P) come in.

+As a wise person whose name has been lost to history once said: “Language is imperfect.
+If at all possible, shut up and point.”
+So with that illuminating (or perhaps impenetrable) introduction out of the way, let’s dive into some examples!

 A six-sided die can be modeled as: